-Activities carried out under this operating plan and described below will follow requirements outlined in the Forest Operations Standard (June 2022), Forest Operations Environmental Standard (November 2022), Temporary Work Camp Standard (November 2022) and an Aquatic Habitat Protection Permit.
+Activities carried out under this operating plan and described below will follow requirements outlined in the Forest Operations Standard (June 2022).

 4.1.2 Contractor Management

 Harvesting, road construction and maintenance, and renewal activities are carried out by independent contractors.
 Contractors must meet all operational and safety and health standards that apply to the operation they are responsible for.
 This includes: